AnthonyBarrera116/SEP-GROUP/README.md

 # SEP-GROUP

 ## How to run the app:
+Clone the repository and make sure you are typing commands in the SportsApp folder
 Type: `npm install`<br>
 Type: `npm start`<br>
 Open a new terminal type: `npm run android`<br>